kavabunga/goodfood-frontend/CONTRIBUTE.md

 It's important to use continuous integration.
 This involves integrating the code into the main branch on a regular basis.
 This helps to ensure that the code is always up to date and that any potential issues or bugs are identified quickly.

-🔹 Названия для веток даются по шаблону:
+🔹 Branch names follow this pattern:

-> refactor/что затронули
+> refactor/what is affected

-Например:
+Examples:

 > test/auth-service
 >